Lovesac (LOVE)

 5. Sales Growth

 A company’s long-term sales performance can indicate its overall quality.
-Any business can put up a good quarter or two, but the best consistently grow over the long haul.
-Luckily, Lovesac’s sales grew at an impressive 23.9% compounded annual growth rate over the last five years.
+Any business can have short-term success, but a top-tier one grows for years.
+Thankfully, Lovesac’s 22.7% annualized revenue growth over the last five years was impressive.
 Its growth beat the average consumer discretionary company and shows its offerings resonate with customers.

-This quarter, Lovesac’s revenue fell by 3.6% year on year to $241.5 million but beat Wall Street’s estimates by 4.9%.
-Company management is currently guiding for a 4.8% year-on-year increase in sales next quarter.
+This quarter, Lovesac reported modest year-on-year revenue growth of 4.3% but beat Wall Street’s estimates by 0.7%.
+Company management is currently guiding for a 3.1% year-on-year increase in sales next quarter.

 6. Operating Margin

-In Q4, Lovesac generated an operating profit margin of 19.7%, up 3.6 percentage points year on year.
-This increase was a welcome development, especially since its revenue fell, showing it was more efficient because it scaled down its expenses.
+In Q1, Lovesac generated an operating margin profit margin of negative 10.8%, up 2.7 percentage points year on year.
+This increase was a welcome development and shows it was more efficient.

 7. Earnings Per Share